mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 4: As in 3 but the Cabranidi Corporation ship is in orbit.
 It will challenge any incoming vessel and launch pursuit if appropriate.
-The ship, Snowplum IV, is a cargo-only subsidised liner with a pulse laser-equipped slow boat (Thrust 3) instead of a launch.
+The ship, Snowplum IV, is a cargo-only subsidized liner with a pulse laser-equipped slow boat (Thrust 3) instead of a launch.
 The Snowplum IV itself will not actively pursue but is equipped with a double beam laser turret and a single sandcaster turret for self-defence and will fire upon hostile or non-